 liquid nicotine containers.
 E-cigarettes are very popular with youth.
 A recent Centers for Disease Control and Prevention (CDC) survey showed that e-cigarettes are the tobacco product teens use the most—even more than cigarettes.

-IQOS ("I Quit Ordinary Smoking") are marketed by tobacco companies as a better alternative to smoking because the tobacco is heated, not burned.
+Heat-Not-Burn Tobacco Products: Heat not burn products, such as IQOS, are marketed by tobacco companies as a better alternative to smoking because the tobacco is heated, not burned.
 However, these products still contain nicotine, which is highly addictive, in addition to chemicals, additives, and flavorings that are unsafe to inhale or breathe secondhand.

 Cigars: A cigar is a large, tightly rolled bundle of tobacco wrapped in leaf tobacco (or another substance containing tobacco) that is smoked.
 Cigars contain the same carcinogens as cigarettes, so that even if cigar smoke is not inhaled, cigar smokers are still at risk from the carcinogens in the smoke they produce.
 Cigars are sold in a variety of flavors, and can be purchased in low numbers, which make them both cheap and popular with youth.
 The U.S. Food and Drug Administration (FDA) does not yet regulate cigars.